Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

 \subsubsection{The Running uHelp Example}

 This subsection highlights how both individuals and collectives can hold value taxonomies.
-For example, imagine three uHelp members from the community of single parents who hold the taxonomies of Figures \ref{fig:user1}--\ref{fig:user3}.
+For example, consider three uHelp members from the community of single parents, who hold the taxonomies depicted in Figures \ref{fig:user1}--\ref{fig:user3}.
 Of course, more members would exist in reality, each with their own taxonomy, but for simplicity, we only show the taxonomies of three individuals.
 Given these taxonomies, the social choice mechanism of Lera-Leri et al.~\cite{Lera-LeriBSLR22} can then be used to compute the importance of each property node for the collective.
-With those, the propagation mechanism of Algorithm~\ref{alg:propagation} can propagate those to the rest of the tree.
-The resulting and final taxonomy is then shown in Figure~\ref{fig:group}.
+The propagation mechanism of Algorithm~\ref{alg:propagation} can propagate those aggregated measures to the rest of the collective's taxonomy.
+The resulting and final taxonomy is shown in Figure~\ref{fig:group}.